pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 Items can be read from the application log using an index or a slice.

+The performance of reading an item at a given index is always constant time with respect to the number of the index.
+The base array ID, and the index of the item in the base array, can be calculated from the number of the index.

+The performance of reading a slice of items it proportional to the size of the slice.
+Consecutive items in a base array are stored consecutively in the same database partition, and if the slice overlaps more than base array, the iteration proceeds to the next partition.

 .. code:: python

     assert application_log[0] == 'event0'